“Candy-colored mystery. The color of your mind.”

 Listen to the More Recipes About Music & Food Spotify Playlist

-I had been testing my old BBQ joint lemonade recipe – scaling it down to cookbook size – when I realized I had a ton of juiced lemon rinds.
+I had been testing my old BBQ joint lemonade recipe, scaling it down to home cookbook size, when I realized I had a ton of juiced lemon rinds.
 I’ve always hated food waste so did some research to see if I could make something with the rinds.
 I discovered this great oleo-saccharum hack on Serious Eats.
 Essentially, you macerate the rinds in white sugar for several hours yielding a no-cook syrup that has a beautiful floral lemon flavor.
-I definite upgrade from the usual “juice in cooked syrup” flavor.
+It’s definitely an upgrade from the usual “juice in cooked simple syrup” flavor.

 No-Cook Lemon Syrup